 Just like human beings, we communicate with each other, it’s important for computers to have a common way to communicate with each other.
 Today, most computers use the TCP/IP model or standards for network communications.

 Computers are so powerful that they can do many jobs quickly.
-Computers’ original or right shine comes when they communicate with each other- whether these activities are chatting, sending email watching contents on OTT platforms such as Netflix, Hotstar etc.
+Computers’ original or right shine comes when they communicate with each other- whether these activities are chatting, sending email watching content on OTT platforms such as Netflix, Hotstar, etc.

 Today, over 8 billion devices are connected to the internet using this Tcp/Ip model, most of which fit in the user’s pocket.
 The creation and mass acquisition of the World Wide Web is the most significant human accomplishment of all time.

 What is a Network Protocol?

 A Network protocol does not straightforwardly define how devices and processes will work.
 They define how devices and processes will work jointly.
 Without these fixed conventions and rules, the internet would lack the infrastructure that it needs to be functional and operational.
 Network protocols are the foundation of present-day communications, without which the digital world could not stand.